-As a resident, at the heart of your neighbourhood is Trinity Bellwoods park.
+As a resident, at the heart of your neighbourhood is Trinity Bellwoods Park.
 A sprawling 32-acre green space, complete with towering trees, tennis courts, and a baseball diamond, that plays hostess-of-the-mostest to ‘social butterflies’ around the city.
 It also played ‘home’ to the infamous ‘white squirrel’, a famous albino squirrel who became a mascot for the Trinity Bellwoods Neighbourhood.
-With it’s unicorn-like mystique the white squirrel’s natural passing, last spring, was such a blow that it made city newspapers and headlined blogs across Toronto.
+With its unicorn-like mystique the white squirrel’s natural passing was such a blow that it made city newspapers and headlined blogs across Toronto.
 You’ve come to terms with it though, for White Squirrel Coffee Shop lives-on preserving the life of the since-gone neighbourhood ‘pet’ while serving you quality americanos, sandwiches, and tasty treats.

 Style and convenience merge at the Argyle Lofts located smack-dab between West Queen West, Parkdale, Ossington, and Dovercourt.

 It’s easy to see why this is a highly sought after, and widely coveted, building.

 Units within the Argyle Lofts have high ceilings, exposed ductwork, arched windows (that flood each space with natural light), minimalist and calming colour palette, amazing city views, and overall historical-meets-modern charm that you can’t find ‘just anywhere’.